GIVING SOMETHING BACK

 My Personal Interest Areas -- Assistance Offered

-If you've found your way to my page and bothered to read this far, then you've probably concluded that I am basically a "people" person.
+If you've found your way to my page and bothered to read this far, then you've hopefully concluded that I am basically a "people" person.
 I believe in reaching out to others whenever I can, as humanely and thoughtfully as I can.
 I believe in helping, contributing, and "giving something back."
 My time and knowledge are far from limitless, but I try to do the best I can with what I've got.

 I've had opportunities in a varied career to turn my hand to a lot of different subjects, and to dabble at hobbies, interests, and small businesses.
 Because this web page is about giving back, I invite inquiries on any of the following subjects.
 I'll do my best to find you good information or to share my own experiences regarding any of the following.